DanChew89/hello-world/README.md

 # hello-world
-  This is my first commit so i am just trying to see how it works
+  This is my first commit so i am just trying to see how it works.